-As part of its TMS and State highway system (SHS), which includes both ITS assets and traffic signals, Caltrans has identified a current gap in performance (percent in good condition, with good condition indicated by the asset being operational and not obsolete) and illustrated the expected 10-year outcome based on different funding scenarios.
-The gap analysis outcomes are shown in table 12.
+As part of its TMS and State highway system (SHS), which includes both traffic signals and ITS assets, Caltrans has identified a current gap in performance (percent in good condition, with good condition indicated by the asset being operational and not obsolete) and illustrated the expected 10-year outcome based on different funding scenarios.
+The gap analysis outcomes are shown in table 11.

 SHS TMS (assets) Good Fair Poor

 Current Performance 58.8% N/A 41.2%

-10-Year Expected (Post State Bill 1) Performance 90.0% N/A 10.0%
+10-Year Expected (Post SB 1) Performance 90.0% N/A 10.0%

+10-Year Target Desired State-of-Repair Performance 90.0% N/A 10.0%

 Current Gap 31.2% N/A 31.2%

 10-Year Projected Gap 0.0% N/A 0.0%

-Table 12.
+Table 11.
 Caltrans asset gap analysis outcomes.